Debt Markets Conference 2025

 Event details

-In today’s uncertain credit environment—defined by rising defaults, shifting deal terms, and new sources of liquidity—the need for market intelligence and peer dialogue has never been greater.
+In today's uncertain credit environment—defined by rising defaults, shifting deal terms, and new sources of liquidity—the need for market intelligence and cross-border dialogue has never been greater.

-The Redcliffe Debt Markets Conference brings together senior professionals from across the European debt ecosystem for a one-day, high-impact event in London.
-Covering the full spectrum of debt products—private credit, syndicated loans, high-yield bonds, asset-based lending, real estate debt, distressed debt and restructuring—this conference is designed to equip participants with the insights and perspectives they need to succeed in volatile markets.
+The Redcliffe Debt Markets Conference brings together senior professionals from across the UK and European debt ecosystem for a one-day, high-impact event in London.
+Covering the full spectrum of debt products—private credit, syndicated loans, high-yield bonds, asset-based lending, real estate debt, distressed debt and restructuring—this conference is designed to equip participants with the insights and perspectives needed to navigate volatile markets across jurisdictions.

-Attendees will hear directly from market leaders at top advisory firms, law firms, lenders, and borrowers.
-Each session is focused on practical deal insights, current trends, and the outlook across sectors.
-Structured to promote both learning and networking, the day includes technical panels, deal-focused presentations, and open discussion of the most pressing issues facing the market today.
+Attendees will hear directly from senior professionals at leading advisory firms, law firms, lenders, and borrowers who are actively engaged in both UK and continental European markets.
+Each session focuses on practical deal insights, current trends, and suggestions that will provide insight into the future direction of the market.
+Structured to promote both learning and networking among European practitioners, the day includes technical panels, deal-focused presentations, and open discussion of the most pressing issues facing European credit markets today.

 • Private Credit Fund Managers: To assess risk appetite, pricing trends, and syndicate behaviour; to benchmark strategy against peers.

-• Corporate Borrowers & Treasurers: To understand lender expectations, term trends, and the shifting debt landscape.
+• Corporate Finance Directors & Treasurers: To understand lender expectations, term trends, and the shifting debt landscape.

 Speaker